copernet/spec/Wormhole-Spec-0.1.0-en.md

-### Change the spelling error of RPC involved in crowding funding
+### Change the spelling error of RPC involved in crowdingfunding
-Before Version 0.1.0: RPC was named as `whc_createpayload_particrwosale` Version 0.1.0: RPC is named as `whc_createpayload_particrowdsale`
+Before Version 0.1.0: RPC was named as `whc_createpayload_particrwosale`

+Version 0.1.0: RPC is named as `whc_createpayload_particrowdsale`